sakuli/Docs/content/enterprise_features/sakuli-dashboard-openshift.md

 {{</highlight>}}
 Whereas `<filename>` is the name of a file containing the template above.

-Expose the service to make the dashboard available to users outside of your cluster:
+Expose the service to make the dashboard available to clients outside of your cluster:

 {{<highlight bash>}}
 oc expose svc/sakuli-dashboard